kristen-descant/my_personal_project/README.md

 Originally, I wanted to use Zillow API to show the user homes for sale, but I learned that you have to be approved by a realtor association to have access and it would only be for a specific area.
 I searched for other api's that might accomplish this, but couldn't find anything in the time I had.
 My goal in the future would be to implement this feature into the app.
 I really want the app to be a one stop shop for real estate investors.
 I would also like to give the user the option to add documents to the properties in their portfolio like leases or purchase contracts.

-I wouold like to clean up the code and make it more organized and reusable.
+I would like to clean up the code and make it more organized and reusable.
 My plan was to write the code, make it work, and then clean it up.
 I'm realizing now that I should have focused on organization from the start.
 At this point, I've learned so much that if I were to start over I think I could accomplish the same things in much smoother and organized code.

 Thank you for checking out my project.
 I hope it can provide value to you.